sagarshingare16/GIT-INFO-COMMANDS/readme.md

 It is like combination of local + centralise i.e developer have copy of code on their machine and also on central repository.</br>

 <p>History of Git</p>
+Previously open source contribution was done by sending binaries and patches, Linus Torvalds started git in 2005 as bitkeeper stated charging.
+Previously default branch in git was master later it named to main.

+<p>Differnt Areas of Git</p>
+Local repo => Working Directory => Staging Area => commit Hostory => git => push => remote repositiry